 - Select the file and use USB to copy it to your Android internal storage.

-Part 3.
-Transfer Music from iPhone to Android
+3. Transfer Apps from iPhone to Android - Music

 The next method we are going to mention is using SHAREit to transfer iPhone Music to Android.
 Wanna listen to your favorite songs downloaded on your old iPhone?
 Read on to get them!